linkedin/venice/docs/dev_guide/java.md

 From this, we can derive a rule of thumb that every time we use an Object, we are spending at least 16 bytes, and if the object carries a non-trivial number of fields, then likely more than that.

+More nuances on alignment and its downstream effects can be learned in [JVM Anatomy Quark #24: Object Alignment](https://shipilev.net/jvm/anatomy-quarks/24-object-alignment/).

 #### Size of Primitives